18vishaka/SAMSUNG-PD-TRAINING-/README.md

 <img  width="1085" alt="lab8_29" src="https://github.com/18vishaka/SAMSUNG-PD-TRAINING-/blob/master/day8_1/lab8_29.png">
 <img  width="1085" alt="lab8_30" src="https://github.com/18vishaka/SAMSUNG-PD-TRAINING-/blob/master/day8_1/lab8_30.png"><br><br>

-Note:
+Note: <br>

-Clock should be created only on the clock port, external port meaant to receive clock or clock generators and not on some pin:
+Clock should be created only on the clock port, external port meaant to receive clock or clock generators and not on some pin: <br>

 <img  width="1085" alt="lab8_32" src="https://github.com/18vishaka/SAMSUNG-PD-TRAINING-/blob/master/day8_1/lab8_32.png">
 In case there is a wrong clock created then the command used to remove it:
 ```ruby